andybala/curiousily.github.com/_posts/2017-01-22-tensorflow-for-hackers-part-1.markdown

 ### Placeholders

 Placeholders are used to feed in data from outside the computational graph.
 So, if you need to pass data to the model from outside TensorFlow, you have to define a placeholder.
 Each placeholder must specify a data type.
-You specify your data using `feed_dict` when running your computation.
+You specify your data using <code>feed_dict</code> when running your computation.

 ### Session